Home Blog PIPEDA Compliance Requirements for Businesses in Canada: Complete Canadian Privacy Law Implementation for SaaS

 PIPEDA requires meaningful consent that can be express or implied depending on the circumstances.
 Express consent is required for sensitive personal information, while routine business processing might rely on implied consent.

 GDPR generally requires explicit consent for most personal data processing, with limited exceptions for contract performance and legitimate interests.
-PIPEDA's implied consent concept provides more flexibility for routine business operations.
+PIPEDA's implied consent concept provides more flexibility for routine business operations, making it useful to compare this with GDPR consent management platform requirements.

 Individual Rights Scope: